 Yet some of the apartments could go as high as the 16th floor!
 Like those in 850 Pro 1TB.

-So now, everybody expects to be in and out of this DMV for no less than 4-hour.
+So now, 300 people hope to be in and out of this DMV for no less than 4-hour.
+Good luck with that.
 It will be a nightmare for sure.
-5/7 would do it again.
+5/7 would come again tomorrow.
 This is how I feel after my number was called:

 TL;DR Samsung 850 Pro revolutionized 3D NAND technology for the SSD market.
 It uses MLC NAND variant and comes equipped with a powerful triple-core MEX controller.
 The 850 Evo on other hand uses TLC type for its NAND architecture and a double-core MGX controller –except for the 1TB and 4TB model which uses MEX controller and MHX controller, respectively; thus performance is a little slower than the flagship 850 Pro model.

-…Yet it changed the way people looked at TLC NAND, cheap no longer means it cannot perform.
+…Yet the 850 Evo has changed the way people perceive TLC NAND, cheap no longer means it cannot perform great.

 The 950 Pro is another big change in drive interface for Samsung SSD line-up.

 For years, end-users have been more familiar with the standard SATA III connection that replaces the old IDE ribbon cable connecting their storage devices to the motherboard.
-The fastest transfer rate SATA III protocol could deliver is 6 Gb/s; but again you already know that is a b.s theory.
+The fastest transfer rate SATA III protocol could deliver is 6 Gb/s; but again you already know that is b.s and only happens in the fantasy land of theories.

 The actual speed is 600MB/s sans 20% over-head due to the 8b/10b encoding, eventually leaves you at a cap of 550MB/s.
 Hence you probably notice most SATA III SSDs have read/write performance rated at a maximum 550MB/s.